 When I started going out to eat after having my daughter, I quickly learned the difference between child-friendly and child-accommodating restaurants.
 Child-friendly restaurants have food on their menus specifically catered toward what children like to eat, provide activities for children to enjoy while dining out, and usually have lots of booth seating for family dining.
 Child-accommodating restaurant will usually have less or none of these things.
 They’re basically saying, “You can bring your child.”

 Consider your own classroom: is it parent-friendly or parent-accommodating?
 Are you creating a space that encourages and celebrates parent involvement?
 Do you let parents know early and often that they are not only welcome but wanted in your classroom?
-If not, or even if you are but are looking for ways to increase parent involvement, below are some strategies that can help!
+If not, or even if you are but are looking for ways to increase parental engagement, below are some parental involvement strategies that can help!

 Getting parents involved and engaged with what is happening with their children at school starts with setting the expectation for that involvement.
 Let parents know that they are wanted in the classroom and which ways and roles that you can benefit from their involvement.
 Be specific and provide suggestions on how you can partner to achieve these objectives.

 For older students, I suggest sending your syllabus, classroom calendar, and expectations directly to parents and highlight/bold/underline important events, tests, and due dates.
 Inform them how, what, and how often you will be communicating with them and how best they can reach you with questions and concerns.
+Form a parent, student, and teacher connection.
 Let parents know from the start what to expect and that you view this as a partnership, and invite them to partner with you in the ways they are best able.
 Start how you want to finish!

 Although we have many methods of staying in touch with others at our disposal—from email to social media to good old-fashioned paper and ink—it’s important to consider that our students’ parents will all have varied comfort levels and access to these means of communications.
 Therefore, the more avenues to connect that you leave open, the more likely it is for parents to find a convenient one for them.
 Provide parents with two to three methods to reach you directly (in person, by email, by phone, on a classroom social media page, etc.), along with specific instructions and guidelines for communicating in a way that is comfortable for you.